Tricky c questions and answers

 test.c 5:

-It is clear macro call is replaced by its argument in the string format.
+It's evident that the macro call is replaced by its argument in string format during preprocessing.

 (22) What will be output if you will compile and execute the following c code?